-The Social Admin page can display the status of Genesys Cloud for Social, our Facebook connector, and our Twitter connector.
+The Social Admin page can display the status of Genesys Engage cloud for Social, our Facebook connector, and our Twitter connector.
 There is also a running log of changes made to the status page.
 Status is shown as:

 - Fully operational (green)

 - Service down, nothing operational (red)